 Pharmacological treatment of LBD is complex given how sensitive many people are to all kinds of medications.

-Generally those with LBD are prescribed Alzheimer’s medications as a first-line treatment for dementia and hallucinations.
+Cognitive issues: Those with LBD are prescribed Alzheimer’s medications as a first-line treatment for dementia and hallucinations.
 Current Alzheimer’s medications include donepezil, rivastigmine, galantamine, memantine, and memantine/donepezil (combination).
 Rivastigmine is the only FDA-approved medication for treating dementia in Parkinson’s Disease.

-LBD experts warn against taking anticholinergic medications (such as many bladder/incontinence medications) and typical antipsychotics (such as haloperidol).
+What not to take?
+Experts warn against taking anticholinergic medications (such as many bladder/incontinence medications) and typical antipsychotics (such as haloperidol).
 Also, given the risks of falls, experts encourage caution for all medications, especially those that can cause sedation (i.e. other-the-counter cold or allergy medications, sleep aids, cough syrups).
 We always recommend that you consult your physician prior to administering any medication other than what has been prescribed.

 Go-To Organizations for LBD Education